UoB-COMSM0166/2026-group-11/README.md

 - **US2.1 – Developer**: As a developer, I want adjustable values, so that damage, range, speed, resistance and rewards can be balanced.
   - **Acceptance Criteria**: Given that tower or enemy data has been changed, when the level is loaded, then the game uses the new values.

-- **US2.2 – Game Designer**: As a game designer, I want configurable waves, so that maps have different pacing.
+- **US2.2 – Game Designer**: As a game designer, I want configurable waves, so that maps can have different pacing and enemy combinations.
   - **Acceptance Criteria**: Given that wave data has been edited, when a level starts, then enemies spawn according to that data.

 **Epic E3: Combat Feedback and Readability**